rotki/rotki/docs/usage_guide.rst

 See the section :ref:`sync-data-with-rotki-server` to know more about how the premium subscription will behave with multiple accounts/devices and how to sync your data with rotki Server (this option is disabled by default).

+Keep in mind that syncing only involves the user database, and not the global database.
+The global database keeps all assets data, global addressook for names and historical prices.
+It is highly recommended to also manually move it.
+It is located in the :ref:`rotki_data_directory`.

+Another alternative instead of moving the entire global DB is to use the :ref:`export-import-user-assets` function.

 Use an account from a different installation
 =============================================